wiederstrom/UFO/readme.md

 - Where are UFO sightings most commonly reported?
 - How have sighting frequencies changed over time?
-- Are there hotspots or seasonal trends in certain regions?

 All visualizations were developed using Python, Plotly, and Dash, and are presented in a clean, responsive layout.